Ear infections in dogs and cats - Symptoms, causes, and treatment

-To diagnose the cause of the infection, your veterinarian may take a microscopic sample from the affected ear to identify whether any bacteria or fungi are present.
+To diagnose the cause of the infection, your veterinarian may take a swab from the affected ear to identify whether any bacteria and/or yeast are present.
 They will also check the ear for wounds, swellings or parasites to help determine the underlying cause.

 How to treat your pet's ear infection

-Ear infections are normally treated with professional cleaning and a course of oral antibiotics or topical drugs.
+Ear infections are often treated with ear cleaning and a course of topical drugs.
 It’s important to visit your veterinarian around two weeks after your pet has completed their treatment to ensure the infection has fully cleared up.

 The dangers of self-treating an ear infection

-While you may be tempted to use medication left over from a past ear infection or obtain a prescription from over the counter, it’s important to recognize the dangers of self-prescribing treatment for your pet’s condition.
-Inappropriate treatment may cause the infection to worsen, and could even lead to deafness.
+While you may be tempted to use medication left over from a past ear infection or obtain a medication from over the counter, it’s important to recognize the dangers of self-prescribing treatment for your pet’s condition.
+Inappropriate treatment may be ineffective, cause the infection to worsen, and could even lead to deafness.